CSCfi/allas-cli-utils/help/allas-dir-to-bucket.md

 -u, --user <csc-user-name>  Define username liked to the data to be uploaded
                             (default: current username).

+-S, --sdc                   Use SD Connect based encryption in upload.

 -h, --help                  Print this help.

+OS_PASSWORD not defined!
 allas-dir-to-bucket needs to have your Allas password stored in an environment variable.
 Please setup you Allas connection with a command that sets this variable.